necst/iMFAnt/README.md

 ```
 ./iMFAnt_performance.sh
 ```
-These results are expected to display different optimal merging factor according to your machine.
+Figure 9 and 10 are expected to display different optimal merging factor according to testing machine characteristics.
-Anyhow, the MFSA are expected to improve the simple multi-thread scaling.
+Anyhow, the MFSAs are expected to improve the simple multi-thread scaling according to the trends in the paper.

 To visualize these results [go here](#viz)